Discovering the Opportunity

 Growing the Community

 XBE grew deliberately during its first three years, taking our time to ensure that our capabilities were robust enough to create fundamental competitive advantage for our customers before adding too many of them.
 But after seeing the incredible financial improvements made by our initial cohort of customers during the 2019 season, it was clear by September 2019 that it was time to grow.
-Word travelled fast, and by the end of 2019, we'd added 6 new platform customers, with many others interested.
-By the end of 2020, we'd doubled again.
+Word travelled fast, and by the end of 2019, we'd added 6 platform customers, with many others interested.
+Steady growth continued, and by mid-2022, there were 20 horizontal construction leaders managing their entire operation on the XBE platform.
+During this period, we continued to expand our product footprint in every direction - more features, more refinements, more integrations.

-We're excited to see where our customers take us (and we take them!) from here.
+We're excited to see where our customers take us, and where we take them!

 Sean Devine, Founder & CEO